Alrope123/Alrope123.github.io/_pages/about.md

 Hello!

-I am a 5th Year Master student at <a href='https://www.cs.washington.edu'>Paul G. Allen School of Computer Science & Engineering</a> at <a href='http://www.washington.edu/'>University of Washington-Seattle</a>.
-I am studying in natural language processing and machine learning, mentored by <a href='https://shmsw25.github.io/'>Sewon Min</a> in <a href='https://homes.cs.washington.edu/~hannaneh/index.html'>Hannaneh Hajishirzi</a>'s group.
-My current research focus on few-shot learning.
+I am a Predoctoral Young Investigator at Allen Institute for AI.
+I am on <a href="https://allenai.org/allennlp">AllenNLP team mentored by <a href='https://pdasigi.github.io/'>Pradeep Dasigi.
+I received my B.S. and M.S. in Computer Science at <a href='https://www.cs.washington.edu'>Paul G. Allen School of Computer Science & Engineering</a> at <a href='http://www.washington.edu/'>University of Washington-Seattle</a>, where I was mentored by <a href='https://shmsw25.github.io/'>Sewon Min</a> and <a href='https://homes.cs.washington.edu/~hannaneh/index.html'>Hannaneh Hajishirzi</a>.

-I received my B.S.in Computer Science at UW in December, 2021.
+My current research focus on learning, characterizing, and improving Large Language Models in stages of data, pretraining, and inference.

 My Chinese name is written as 吕欣禧, which embodys the meaning of happiness:grin:.

+I am looking for a Ph.D. position starting in Fall 2024!